cbrice72/LIBRA-App/README.md

     ./tools/build-all.bash
     ```

+- **Qt Creator & Colcon** &ndash; Provides a more fine-grained approach.
+    1) Use a terminal to build the `libra` package (and its dependencies) located in the `LIBRA-ROS2-Tools` submodule.

+        ```bash
+        # Navigate to the ROS2 Tools workspace
+        cd LIBRA-ROS2-Tools/ros2_ws
+        # Setup a ROS2 environment and build the "libra" package
+        source /opt/ros/humble/setup.bash && colcon build --packages-up-to libra
+        ```

-- **Qt Creator** &ndash; If you're building with ROS2 support, ensure you've sourced the relevant ROS2 environments in the *same* terminal you will use to launch Qt Creator.
-Then, click the gray "hammer" icon to build.
+    2) In the same terminal, source the newly-created environment and launch Qt Creator.
+Then, click the gray "hammer" icon at the bottom left to build the app.
 Any errors will be output to the "Compile Output" tab at the bottom.

         ```bash
-    # Setup a ROS2 environment
-    source /opt/ros/humble/setup.bash
         # Add the "LIBRA ROS Tools" environment
         source LIBRA-ROS2-Tools/ros2_ws/install/setup.bash
         # Run Qt Creator
         qtcreator
         ```

         > ***NOTE:*** If you're getting the error `"Unknown CMake command "qt_xxx""`, you likely have an older version of Qt installed; Qt-specific CMake commands (starting with `qt_`) were added in Qt6.
 You can check which version you have by running Qt Creator, opening the "Help" tab at the top, and clicking "System Information".

 #### **Build Options**